-Following tools are developed in-house and have general academics rules of the university built in to these.
+Following tools are developed in-house and have general academic rules of the university built into these.

-Academic Suite (FLEX)
+1. Academic Suite (FLEX)

 Flex system is a platform designed to enable the efficiently running the institution through digitization and automation of various academic and administrative operations.
-Flex plays the role of data management system and allow you complete jobs involving bulk data management flawlessly and quickly.
-A well-designed academic suite that reduces the workload of staff, help both students and teachers to save time, enable cost reduction, and also enhance data security which causes eventually increase in our institution's cost-effectiveness and productivity.
+Flex plays the role of a data management system and allows you to complete jobs involving bulk data management flawlessly and quickly.
+A well-designed academic suite that reduces the workload of staff, helps both students and teachers to save time, enables cost reduction, and also enhances data security which eventually increases in our institution's cost-effectiveness and productivity.